Linked List (Chain Storage)

 // now the linked list becomes 1 -> 2 -> 3 -> 5

-Deleting an Element at the Head of a Doubly Linked List
+Deleting the Head Element from a Doubly Linked List

 // create a doubly linked list